Learning API Functionality from In-Context Demonstrations for Tool-based Agents: Learning of API Functionality from In-Context Demonstrations

-\textbf{1) Direct Expert Demonstrations (DxD).} For each $f$ that has at least $N$ training expert demonstrations, $D^f_{train}$, we sample a set of $N$ random demonstrations $D^f_{train}$.
-We pass those $f \times N$ demonstrations directly to $\pi$. \\ \textbf{2) Document Generation from Expert Demonstrations (GD).} With the sampled $N$ demonstrations of $f$, we use an LLM generator to produce documentation for $f$.
+\textbf{1) Direct Expert Demonstrations (DxD).} We pass the $f \times N$ demonstrations directly to $\pi$. \\ \textbf{2) Generated Documentation} With the sampled $D^{f,N}_{train}$, we use an LLM generator to produce documentation for $f$.
 We repeat for all $f$ that have at least $N$ demonstrations.
-The system prompt for the generator is provided in Appendix \ref{sec:prompt_appendix}. \\ \textbf{3) Generated Documents with Example Calls (GDwC).} We combine the previous approaches by generating the documents with the sampled $N$ demonstrations and then appending the function calls of those demonstrations to the bottom of the generated document as example use cases.
+The system prompt for the generator is provided in Appendix \ref{sec:prompt_appendix}. \\ \textbf{3) Generated Documents with Example Calls (GDEC).} We combine the previous approaches by generating a document of $f$ with $D^{f,N}_{train}$ and then appending the function calls of those demonstrations to the bottom of the generated document as example use cases.
 See ``Demonstration of Function'' in Figure \ref{fig:dem_example} for an example call.
-We do not give the task or previous steps like with DxD. \\ \textbf{4) Baseline: Original Documentation (OD).} We give the agent the original, ground-truth documentation provided by the given dataset. \\
+We do not give the task or previous steps like with DxD. \\ \textbf{4) Oracle Baseline: Original Documentation (OD).} We give the agent the original, ground-truth documentation provided by the given dataset.
+This baseline is essentially the ``expert'' agent. \\

 Figure \ref{fig:representation_overview} visualizes the pipeline for DxD and GD.
-The same $N$ training demonstrations sampled for a function $f$ used for DxD are also used for GD for $f$.
-For GDwC, the function calls from all sampled $N$ demonstrations of $f$ are attached to the generated document of $f$.
+The same $D^{f,N}_{train}$ used for DxD are also used for GD for $f$.
+For GDEC, the function calls from all sampled $N$ demonstrations of $f$ are attached to the generated document of $f$.